ratatui/ratatui-website/src/tutorial/json-editor/app.md

 ## Application modes

-Often it is beneficial to imagine that there are several 'modes' the application can be in.
-Thinking this way will make it easier to segregate everything from what window is getting drawn, to what keybinds to listen for.
-We will be using the application's state and enums to track two things.
-The first thing we are going to track is what screen the user should be seeing, and the second will be an optional enum that only applies while the user is editing a key-value pair that tracks which (key or value) should be highlighted for the user.
+It is useful to think about the several "modes" that your application can be in.
+Thinking in "modes" will make it easier to segregate everything from what window is getting drawn, to what keybinds to listen for.

+We will be using the application's state to track two things:

+1. what screen the user is seeing,
+2. which box should be highlighted, the "key" or "value" (this only applies when the user is editing a key-value pair).

+### Current Screen Enum

 In this tutorial application, we will have three "screens":